Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 ## Recommendation R.W.8.2

 Source: S.W.5.2, S.W.14

+Test cases that share the same execution plan are more robust: setup at first, act at second and assert at the end.

 Arranging each test case in a standard way, like the proposed one, saves effort since the plan of test cases is uniform along test suites.
 Saving effort, in turn, decreases the probability that the test case gets abandoned.